21 Aug Keto & Banting Vs ‘Just Counting Calories’?

 Just count calories, but also watch out for alcohol, and also watch out for sugar.

-‘JUST COUNT CALORIES’ IS THE DUMBEST THING ANYONE CAN EVER SAY ABOUT HOW WE SHOULD EAT
+‘JUST COUNT CALORIES’ IS THE DUMBEST THING ANYONE CAN EVER SAY ABOUT WEIGHT LOSS, HEALTH, OR EATING AND DRINKING

-Everything has calories and it is obvious that every different calorie will have a different impact on the body.
+Everything has calories and it is obvious that calories from different foods will have different impacts on the body.
 If your clarity of mind can be messed with by taking in ‘calories’ from one type of beverage (or mushroom), who is to say that your body’s ability to store or burn fat can’t be messed with, or improved by taking in calories from another type of food or beverage?

 Even petrol has calories.
 Sit with that for a while.